itn-trust/itn-did-spec/README.md

 ## Security Considerations

-For all `did:itn` DIDs, the initial asset creation, and subsequent updates are executed using `Ed25519` keys, which are widely recognized as a robust and secure cryptographic mechanism. `Confirm With Umed & Andreas - if the keys are different.
+For all `did:itn` DIDs, the initial asset creation, and subsequent updates are executed using `Ed25519` keys, which are widely recognized as a robust and secure cryptographic mechanism.

+@AlexMesser @pleerock can you - `Confirm - if the keys are different in the above line.
 DELETE THIS COMMENT LATER.`

+- ITN heavily relies on W3C DIDs (Decentralized Identifiers) and VCs (Verifiable Credentials) cryptographic mechanisms and decentralized trust models to mitigate the risks associated with various attacks.
-- Authentication service utilizing [OAuth2](https://oauth.net/2/) for REST APIs and [DIF DID AuthN](https://identity.foundation/working-groups/authentication.html) for DIF DIDcomm messaging
+- Authentication service utilizing [OAuth2](https://oauth.net/2/) for REST APIs and [DIF DID AuthN](https://identity.foundation/working-groups/authentication.html) for DIF DIDcomm messaging.
+- Authentication is involved, particularly user-host authentication, the security characteristics are those of OAuth2 and DIDCom 2.0.
+- Beyond the residual risks specified in the utilized authentication and authorization protocols, there are the normal implementation security risks that should be addressed through a security audit of any implementation.
+- ITN DID Method relies on cryptographic protection mechanisms, ensuring that DID AuthN for all endpoints and communication channels and asymmetric encryption for all data.
+- Only the private keys are held in secret and that is up to the user to implement.
+ITN nodes employ the EDV standard for secret securing including Secure Hardware Elements (HSMs).
 - Keys are specified in the DID Document in Verification Methods object for various Verification Relationships.
-- ITN heavily relies on W3C DIDs (Decentralized Identifiers) and VCs (Verifiable Credentials) cryptographic mechanisms and decentralized trust models to mitigate the risks associated with various attacks.

 Here's how ITN can prevent the specific attacks outlined: